-301 - HONORS BIOLOGY (Lab Science) (Weighted Course) Meets 6 Times/Week - 1.2 Credits - Grade 9 By recommendation process This is a laboratory-oriented course which will study such topics as the microscope, the cell, reproduction, heredity, respiration, genetic engineering, evolution, and ecology.
+301 - HONORS BIOLOGY (Lab Science) (Weighted Course)

+Meets 6 Times/Week - 1.2 Credits - Grade 9

+This is a laboratory-oriented course which will study such topics as the microscope, the cell, reproduction, heredity, respiration, genetic engineering, evolution, and ecology.
 Students will be encouraged to investigate classroom subject material in a structured laboratory setting as well as independent research projects on a topic of interest to the student.
 Students will be required to take the state mandated Biology Keystone exam near the completion of the course.

-302 - PRACTICAL BIOLOGY (Lab Science) Meets 5 Times/Week - 1 Credit - Grade 9 By recommendation process
+302 - PRACTICAL BIOLOGY (Lab Science)